-Every human being is unique, but we don’t always appreciate how different and special we are.
-I have always known that I am different, mostly because I was born with a genetic muscle wasting disease called Spinal Muscular Atrophy (type II).
-Although, if we met in person, my crumpled and crippled body in a wheelchair would probably be the first thing that you notice about me, I don’t share this fact as an introduction to who I am – for I am so much more than what my body can’t do.
-We are not meant to define ourselves by our limitations, though always, in wise humility, we recognize them.
+No two human beings are exactly alike, but we don’t always appreciate how unique and particularly beloved we are.
+I have always known that I am different, mostly because I was born with a genetic muscle-wasting disease called Spinal Muscular Atrophy (type 2).
+Although, if we met in person, my crumpled and crippled body in a wheelchair would probably be the first thing that you would notice about me, I don’t share this fact as an introduction to who I am —for I am so much more than what my body can’t do.
+We are not meant to define ourselves by our limitations, though always, in wise humility and love of truth, we must acknowledge them.

 I’m not going to identify myself as a poet — but the beating of my heart is poetry.

-I’m not going to identify myself as a theologian – but the light of my mind seeks the Source.
+I’m not going to identify myself as a theologian (certainly not) — but the light of my mind seeks the Divine.

-I’m also not going to identify myself as a writer (it seems that anyone with a blogging site could be called a “published” writer) – but I do process the experiences of my life through words, words that I keep and that I share.
+I’m also not going to identify myself as a writer (it seems that anyone with a blogging site could be called a “published” writer), but I do process the experiences of my life through words, words that I ponder and that I share.

-I am not the author of my life – but the Author has given me free choice to edit as I go, and my improvisations will be the making or the breaking of this story.
+I am not the author of my life — but the Author has given me free choice to edit as I go, which will be the making or the breaking of this story.

 I will, however, identify myself as a cripple.
-My genetic, progressively weakening and lifespan-shortening disease makes me completely physically dependent on others and as weak as waste – certainly a cripple.
+My genetic, progressively weakening and lifespan-shortening disease makes me completely physically dependent on others and as weak as waste — certainly a cripple.
 Forget political correctness.
-All of us who live and breathe in this terribly beautiful creation, which is other than Perfect Wholeness, are cripples in some way.
+All of us who live and breathe in this terribly beautiful Creation, which is other than Perfect Wholeness, are cripples in some way.
 We desire.
 We need.
 We lack.
-Each one of our stories might be terribly sad – but that we are being infinitely loved.
-And therein abides human dignity – and joy in the receiving and giving of divine love…
+Each one of our stories might be terribly sad, but that we are being infinitely loved.
+Therein abides true human dignity.
+In divine love is the joyful fulfillment of being human.

 © 2014 Christina Chase